 The course has been designed to allow flexible management of your time.
+You have the ability to work ahead if needed for a Unit.
 Your grade will be based on group and individual written assignments, and your contributions to course discussions.
 These assignments and their relative weights in determining your final grade is summarized in the table below (see Academic Calendar for details):